Advances in Space Research

-Topics of interest for this journal are all interactions observed in space research, including space studies of the Earth's surface, meteorology, and climate.
-Acceptable articles in the context of space research are from the perspective of astrophysics, materials science, the life sciences, and fundamental physics.
+Topics of interest for this journal are all aspects of space research, including space studies of the Earth's surface, meteorology, and climate and astrophysics, materials science, the life sciences, and fundamental physics.
 Also included in this context is the study of planetary meteorologies, and planetary climates.
 Other research encompasses Earth-based astronomy observations, the study of space debris, and space weather.

 Abstracting and indexing

 The journal is abstracted and indexed in the following databases: